github/teach.github.com/usecases/_posts/2001-01-01-book-authoring-using-git-and-github.md

 ---
 layout: barewithrelated
-title: Book Authoring on Git and GitHub
+title: Book Authoring Using Git and GitHub
-description: Formats, tips and techniques for using Git and GitHub to write short and long form books.
+description: Formats, tips and techniques for using Git and GitHub as the verison control and collaborative platform for writing short and long form books.
 ---

+# Authoring Books on GitHub
+Git and GitHub are not just for writing programming code.
+They can also be an effective tool for writing articles and books.
+Matthew McCullough has written a quick [guide to writing books in lightweight formats](https://github.com/matthewmccullough/bookauthoringhowto).
+This article will be folded into this Teaching repository over the coming months.

+# What is this?
+This is a repository of ideas, techniques, tools and tricks on how to write a technical book.
+It was started by [Matthew McCullough](http://github.com/matthewmccullough), and added to by [Phil Haack](http://github.com/haacked), [Dan Allen](http://github.com/mojavelinux), [Neal Ford](http://github.com/nealford), and [Nate Schutta](http://github.com/ntschutta), and all the committers you'll see in the repo history.
+I just didn't want to hoard any knowledge that would help inspire others to write a technical book.

+# Inspirations
+The contents of this repo have been partly invented from colleague conversations at [O'Reilly](http://oreilly.com) during the [Gradle book](http://bit.ly/gradlebook1) with [Tim Berglund](http://augusttechnologygroup.com) and [Pearson](http://www.pearsoned.com) during the [Presentation Patterns](http://presentationpatterns.com) book, partly inspired by open source projects, and partly refactored from snippets from colleagues and friends.
+Many are attributed.

 # Digital Toolchain for Book Authors